schireson/databudgie/README.md

 $ databudgie [--strict] backup
 ```

 The backup command will query a postgres database specified by the `backup.url` connection string. databudgie will then iterate over `backup.tables`, run the queries against the database, and save the results to CSVs in the S3 bucket and path defined by the `.location` options.
-For `public.ad_generic` below, the file `s3://my-s3-bucket/databudgie/dev/public.ad_generic.csv` will be created.
+For `public.product` below, the file `s3://my-s3-bucket/databudgie/dev/public.product.csv` will be created.

 The name under `backup.tables.<NAME>` does not need to match the database in any manner.
 This value is only used for the `${ref:...}` annotations.